psq/flexr/scenario.md

 ## TODOs
-create/update clients
+. create/update clients
-setup STX balances (or use a fake token)
+- setup STX balances (or use a fake token)
+? advance blocks enough to allow rebalance/oracle to work as expected